 Salesforce is likely among the top candidates in your consideration set if you’re shopping for a Customer Relationship Management (CRM) solution.
 For most, it’s the most recognized name in CRMs, but Salesforce may not be the best fit based on your specific business needs.

-Technology is moving faster than ever, and new era CRMs are popping up like dandelions in the summer sun.
+Did you know that more than 90 percent of companies with 10+ employees use CRM software (FitSmallBusiness)?
+Today, technology is moving faster than ever, and new era CRMs are popping up like dandelions in the summer sun.
 It can be easy to get lost in the noise.
 Below is a curated list of CRM alternatives to Salesforce, highlights of the unique attributes and strategic benefits to each, as well as a ranking and scoring index to help you make an informed decision.

 The Case for Salesforce